springdoc/springdoc.github.io/index.md

 ```

 ## Integration of the library in a spring-boot project without the swagger-ui:
-*   Documentation will be available at the following URL for json format: http://server:port/context-path/v3/api-docs
+*   Documentation will be available at the following url for json format: http://server:port/context-path/v3/api-docs
     * server: The server name or IP
     * port: The server port
     * context-path: The context path of the application